openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 43: Input 4 - sent scenes

 Input 4 - sent scenes
+This parameter defines which actions result in sending scene ID and attribute assigned to them.
+Parameter is relevant only if parameter 23 is set to 2, 3 or 4.

+Actions can be summed up, e.g. 1+2+4+8=15 and entered as a value for the parameter.
+Available values1 - Key pressed 1 time

+2 - Key pressed 2 times
+3 - Key pressed 3 times
+4 - Key hold down and key released
 Values in the range 0 to 15 may be set.

 The manufacturer defined default value is ```15```.